opendevshop/devshop/src/DevShop/Component/DevShopControlProject/README.md

-# DevShop Control Composer Project
+# DevShop Control

 The web interface for DevShop is called the "DevShop Control" site.
 Every DevShop has one.

-This code, the *DevShop Control Composer Project*, is used as a template to create each DevShop's Control site codebase.
+This code, the *DevShop Control Composer Project*, is the codebase for the Devshop Control site.

-This Composer project includes the [devmaster](https://drupal.org/project/devmaster) Drupal install profile and all other required libraries.
+DevShop Control includes the [devmaster](https://drupal.org/project/devmaster) Drupal install profile and all other required modules and libraries via Composer.

-This project gets installed in every DevShop to `/var/aegir/devshop-control-1.x`, with the [opendevshop.devmaster Ansible role](../../../roles/opendevshop.devmaster/tasks/install-devmaster.yml)

-Every *DevShop Server* can then extend their *DevShop Control Site* using `composer require`, and can add their custom code to a private git repository to maintain customizations over time.

-DevShop Control sites can now be updated in place using git and `composer`.
-See [Updating your DevShop Control Site](#updating-your-devshop-control-site) below.
+This project was developed from the `7.x` branch of the [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project#updating-drupal-core).

+## Source Code

+This project is included in the main DevShop source code in the folder [./src/DevShop/Component/DevShopControlProject](src/DevShop/Component/DevShopControlProject) which is typically installed to `/usr/share/devshop`.

+A standard DevShop install will set up the DevShopControl site using that folder.

+If you want to extend your DevShop Control site, you can copy the files from that folder, or use the `composer create-project` command to scaffold up a new composer stack.

+Once you have a custom codebase, you can put the code into a git repository.

-## Customizing your DevShop Control Site
+## Creating a custom DevShop Control Site.

-You can customize your DevShop Control site in place, but it is recommended to set up a Git repo to store your changes:
+Creating a custom DevShop Control is just like any other Drupal site: Use Composer and Git.

+### Part 1: Create the codebase.

 1. Create a git repository on your favorite git host:

       - https://gitlab.com/projects/new